cfoust/cy/docs/src/layouts/nodes/stack.md

 `:border`

 The [border style](/layouts/appearance.md#borders) for this leaf.
+Overrides the stack-level `:border` if set.

 `:border-fg` and `:border-bg`

-The foreground and background [color](/api.md#color) of the border.
-Each leaf can have its own border style and colors.
+The foreground and background [color](/api.md#color) of the border for this leaf.
+Override the stack-level values if set.

 `:node`